Rishu20/word_cloud/README.md

 ``` pip install wordcloud ``` <br> <br>
 Matplotlib (for visualisation) <br><br>
 ``` pip install matplotlib ``` <br><br> <br>
-Use this [Link](https://rishu20.pythonanywhere.com/cloud) to see app in action
+Use this [Link](https://rishu20.pythonanywhere.com/cloud) to see app in action.